How often should bearded dragons be fed?

 How to use supplements

 Generously dust feeder insects before feeding.
 Most people prefer the “shake-and-bake” method of dusting, where you stick all the bugs in a bag or disposable plastic container and shake them until they are evenly coated in powder.
-Calcium sticks better to some bugs than others, and if you’re feeding black soldier fly larvae, you don’t need to dust them at all, as they are naturally high in calcium.
+Calcium sticks better to some bugs than others.

 The following are supplements and supplement combos that ReptiFiles recommends for use with bearded dragons: